bando9/bando9/README.md

-- 👋 Hi, I’m @bando9
+- 👋 Hi, I’m Bando Mega Kusuma
 - 👀 I’m interested in Web Developer, which is front-end and UI Design.
 I'm also studying physics at the University.
-- 🌱 I’m currently learning HTML, CSS, JavaScript
+- 🌱 I’m currently learning HTML, CSS, JavaScript.
-- 💞️ I’m looking to collaborate on front-end web
+- 💞️ I’m looking to collaborate on front-end web.
-- 📫 You can contact me via email andhosahputra@gmail.com or dm on instagram @asliandho
+- 📫 You can contact me via email bandomega1@gmail.com or dm on instagram @asliandho

 <!---
 bando9/bando9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.